Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Winter is the perfect time to watch a theatre play or go to the Opera.
 The Hungarian State Opera is the best place to watch famous plays like the Nutcracker, Swan Lake or Aida.

 You have to book the tickets well in advance as the tickets sell out quite fast.
-The ticket to a ballet show such as The Nutcracker costs around HUF 17,000-45,000 (USD 45-115).
+The ticket to shows like The Nutcracker at the Opera costs around HUF 13,000-70,000 (USD 45-230).

-Last winter, we went to see the Nutcracker at the Budapest Congress Center.
-It was not as fancy as the Opera, but the show was great and the tickets cost much less, so it was a great alternative.
+Once, we went to see the Nutcracker at the Budapest Congress Center.
+It was not as fancy as the Opera, but the show was great and the tickets cost much less, so I found it was a great alternative.

 10. VISIT SZENTENDRE

-Szentendre is located 22 km from Budapest and the two places are connected by regular public transport.
+Szentendre is 22 km from Budapest, and the two places are connected by regular public transport.

 Szentendre is a small town and it is famous for its architecture, cobblestone streets and museums.
 It is a great place for a day trip from Budapest if you want to explore a small town near Budapest.